You are viewing the Initial Version, the most recent version of this dataset.

 Hover to see a suggestion for a good description.
 Allowed:

-Canopy chlorophyll Content (CCC) is the total amount of chlorophyll a and b pigments in a contiguous group of plants per unit ground area often expressed in mg/m2 (Gitelson et al., 2005).
+The canopy chlorophyll content for the Netherlands at 10 meters resolution on monthly basis for the year 2020.
+Dataset generated under Showcase.
+4, pilot 4.3 myVARIABLE of the e-shape project.
+Canopy Chlorophyll Content (CCC) is the total amount of chlorophyll a and b pigments in a contiguous group of plants per unit ground area often expressed in mg/m2 (Gitelson et al., 2005).
 It is a product of leaf chlorophyll content (i.e., the chlorophyll content of a fresh green leaf divided by its one-side area (µmg/cm2)) and the leaf area index.
-CCC is a terrestrial ecosystem functional EBV that describes the distribution of chlorophyll pigments within the 3D canopy surface.
-Thus, This defines the total photosynthetically active radiation absorbed by the canopy (Gitelson et al., 2003; Ustin et al., 2009).
-The chlorophyll content is thought to be one of a constellation of co-evolved traits that vary together across species in relation to contrasting environmental conditions (Reich et al., 2003).
+CCC is a terrestrial ecosystem function EBV that describes the distribution of chlorophyll pigments within the 3D canopy surface.
+This defines the total photosynthetically active radiation absorbed by the canopy (Gitelson et al., 2003; Ustin et al., 2009).
+The chlorophyll content is one of a constellation of co-evolved traits that vary together across species in relation to contrasting environmental conditions (Reich et al., 2003).
 Monitoring the dynamics of the CCC helps to understand the adaptation of forest, crop, and other plant canopies to such factors (Feret et al. 2017).
 As a result, the amount and spatial distribution of chlorophyll content is vital for measuring and understanding plant growth, ecosystem primary productivity and ecosystem dynamics.
-The canopy chlorophyll products for the Netherlands on monthly basis are generated under Showcase.
-4, pilot 4.3. myVARIABLE of the e-shape project, which commits to the biodiversity conservation requirements, inter alia, and assess the status and trends of biodiversity.
-In this context, GEO BON, one of the flagships of GEO, is developing the framework of the Essential Biodiversity Variables (EBVs).
-The EBVs are a minimum set of complementary measurements that capture major dimensions of biodiversity change and are produced by integrating primary observations, (from e.g. in-situ monitoring or remote sensing), in space and time.
-Canopy chlorophyll content is considered as remote sensing biodiversity products by remote sensing and ecology communities.
-Féret, J, B., A.A.
-Gitelson, S.D.
-Noble, S. Jacquemoud PROSPECT-D: towards modeling leaf optical properties through a complete lifecycle Remote Sens.
-Environ., 193 (2017), pp. 204-215 Gitelson, A.A, Andrés Viña Verónica Ciganda Donald C. Rundquist Timothy J. Arkebauer (2005), Remote estimation of canopy chlorophyll content in crops.
-Geophysical Research Letters 32(8). https://doi.org/10.1029/2005GL022688 Gitelson, A. A., Vina, A., Arkebauer, T. J., Rundquist, D. C., Keydan, G., & Leavitt, B. (2003).
-Remote estimation of leaf area index and green leaf biomass in maize canopies.
-Geophysical Research Letters, 30(5), 52–54.
-Retrieved from http://www.sciencedirect.com/science/article/B6WPY-49H70PP-497/2/4cd9159e3f39a07a15c0f430abd8bbd4 Reich, P. B., Buschena, C., Tjoelker, M. G., Wrage, K., Knops, J., Tilman, D. & Machado, J. L. 2003.
-Variation in growth rate and ecophysiology among 34 grassland and savanna species under contrasting N supply: a test of functional group differences.
-New Phytologist, 157, 617-631.
-Ustin, S. L., Gitelson, A. A., Jacquemoud, S., Schaepman, M., Asner, G. P., Gamon, J. A., & Zarco-Tejada, P. (2009).
-Retrieval of foliar information about plant pigment systems from high-resolution spectroscopy.
-Remote Sensing of Environment, 113(Supplement 1), S67–S77.
-Retrieved from http://www.sciencedirect.com/science/article/B6V6V-4W7RJYR-1/2/58a4cb652674c7aea4caed7df189aacc.
+References can be found in the comment field.

 Provide the DOI number of associated publications.
 Click Plus to add DOIs.